 Power Stroke Glow Plug Problem – How to Fix It

-The Power Stroke Diesel engine relies heavily on the glow plug system.
+The Power Stroke Diesel engines rely heavily on the glow plug system.
 This time of year, when temperatures get low, it can be especially critical that the glow plug system is working properly.
+In this article, we discuss the important of glow plug operation and how to diagnose and fix Power Stroke glow plug faults.

 Diesel engines are up to 30% more efficient than gasoline engines, they use high compression to ignite the fuel rather than spark plugs.
 High-pressure fuel injectors spray fuel directly into the combustion chambers when the pistons near top dead center.
 The heat of this compression, combined with residual heat in the piston and cylinder head from the previous power stroke, ignites the fuel.